Bush medicine: Remedies

 Herbal medicine is a major component of traditional medicine.
-The Aboriginal people view E. alternifolia, a plant considered by some Australians as an invasive weed, as a valued medicinal plant and some carry the leaves with them.
-They use it to treat symptoms of the common cold and flu, with some also viewing it as a cure.
+The Aboriginal people view E. alternifolia as a medicinal plant and some carry the leaves with them.
+They use it to treat symptoms of the common cold and flu.

 Other plants used in bush medicine includes the leaves of the emu bush, which some Northern Territory Aboriginal people used to sterilise sores and cuts.
 It could also be gargled when necessary.
 The stinging nettle has also been used in some Aboriginal bush medicine to treat paralysis and rheumatism.

 Mitchell Park, now within Cattai National Park and situated near Sydney Basin in NSW, had many plants that were used as remedies for Aboriginal people.
 Nine species of eucalyptus present in the park could act as remedies.
 The red gum kino is known to be rich in astringent tannins.
 Additionally, this park also contained native plants that were actually used by early European settlers.
 The nectar-laden liquid from banksia flowers was used as a cough syrup, and from the native grapes (Cissus hypoglauca) a throat gargle was made.

 The use of animals and other living things may also be used in bush medicine.
-In Warrabri, Northern Territory, one cure for earache is squeezing the fatty part of a witchetty grub into the sore ear.
-In Uluru, the cure involves squeezing rabbit urine into the ear.
+In Warrabri, Northern Territory, one believed cure for earache is squeezing the fatty part of a witchetty grub into the sore ear.
+In Uluru, the purported cure involves squeezing rabbit urine into the ear.